 Jews lived in Bohemia and Moravia for more than a thousand years before WWII.
-During that period, a rich Jewish culture developed centered in Prague and swath of rural communities.
-Following the Nazi invasion in 1939, historical congregations were closed down and their synagogues destroyed or deserted.
+During that period, a rich Jewish culture developed centered in Prague and extending into rural communities.
+Following the Nazi invasion in 1939, historical congregations were closed down, and their synagogues were destroyed or deserted.

-In 1942, members of Prague’s Jewish community brought religious treasures from deserted communities and destroyed synagogues to the comparative safety of Prague.
+In 1942, members of Prague’s Jewish community brought religious treasures from these communities and synagogues to the comparative safety of Prague.
 More than 100,000 artifacts were saved.
 Among them were about 1,800 Torah scrolls, each meticulously documented with its respective description and place of origin.